-by Freddy J. Nager, Founder of Atomic Tango LLC + Consultant to the Consultants; photo by Antti Leppänen via Wikimedia Commons…
+by Freddy Tran Nager, Founder of Atomic Tango + Consultant to the Consultants; photo by Antti Leppänen via Wikimedia Commons…

 Deliverable (n.): Report or item that must be completed and delivered under the terms of an agreement or contract. — BusinessDictionary.com

-Even though the United States has an increasingly service-based economy (meaning, “sorry, we don’t make things anymore”), clients still want products they can hold.
-They request the fruits of our education and experience, which we obligingly divulge in their offices or over drinks, yet all that mad science ain’t worth jack if they can’t touch it.
+Even though the U.S. has a service-based economy (meaning, “sorry, we don’t make things anymore”), clients still want products they can hold.
+They request the fruits of our education and experience, which we divulge in their offices or over drinks.
+Yet all that mad science isn’t worth jack if they can’t touch it.

 Here in post-industrial America, every other adult is a self-proclaimed consultant, coach, manager, agent, producer, director, strategist, facilitator, intermediary, advisor or (thanks to social media) guru.
 Some have MBA’s and JD’s, others fancy offices and $2000 suits.
 So what distinguishes the true experts from geeks bearing grifts?